rl1987/trickster.dev/tricksterblog/content/post/understanding-socks-protocol.md

 There are two auth methods that are of interest for us: no auth (0x00) and username/password auth (0x02).
-There's also GSSAPI being technically required, but let's no go there now.
+There's also GSSAPI being technically required, but let's not go there now.

 So the following are valid examples of this message: